KiltedCode/khandaria-campaign/sessions/2023/2023-06-29-return-of-the-pyleagle.md

 could try to catch him in a lie
 are there any ways to detect a shape shifter

-`Guros` sends for other that know
+`Gurrus` sends for other that know
 tells general story of what happened to other party
 can tell this bothers him professionally, as loyalty should be to Khan
 `Belsaran` can tell he isn't sure if this is right course of action or not, law in the way

 other group comes in
-`Guros` tells them he trusts us deeply
+`Gurrus` tells them he trusts us deeply
 `Qa'dat` suggests **true seeing**
 introduce to each other
 `Qa'dat` says he knows them, and owe glass